 We are now going to extend the idea of stochastic policy gradients presented in Section 3.2 to sequential decision making problems.
 The objective in this setting, the sum of rewards, depends on which actions the policy will predict in future states, which makes computing the policy gradient difficult.
 Fortunately, it is still possible to compute the policy gradient in sequential settings when the data is collected on-policy.
-Onpolicy RL describes the setting where the data collecting policy $\pi{\beta}$ is the same as the training policy $\pi$ .
+On-policy RL describes the setting where the data collecting policy π{β} is the same as the training policy π .
 This is achieved by discarding all collected data after every training iteration and collecting new data with the updated policy.
 On-policy algorithms therefore do not use replay buffers, but store data in temporary buffers that are cleared at the start of the next iteration of the algorithm.
-In principle, it is also possible to use Qlearning in on-policy settings, but in practice this is rarely done because policy gradient methods empirically achieve better performance in on-policy settings (Mnih et al., 2016).
+In principle, it is also possible to use Q-learning in on-policy settings, but in practice this is rarely done because policy gradient methods empirically achieve better performance in on-policy settings (Mnih et al., 2016).
 On-policy learning is challenging because there are strong correlations between sequentially collected samples, and rare examples can only be used once.
 However, on-policy learning with stochastic policy gradients, unlike Q-learning, guarantees convergence to a local minimum also for deep neural networks (Wang et al., 2020b).
 In the following, we will first introduce the vanilla on-policy policy gradient algorithm REINFORCE.
 REINFORCE has a number of drawbacks, such as sample inefficiency and high variance.
 We will hence also discuss ways to mitigate these problems.
-While we discuss these ideas in the context of policy gradients, some of them can also be applied to value learning methods.
 Finally, we will introduce proximal policy optimization (PPO), a state-of-the-art algorithm that combines these ideas into a single method.